anlsys/libnrm/doc/index.rst

 Welcome to NRM's documentation!
 ===============================

-This documentation is technical.
 For a high-level overview of NRM, please refer to the Argo website_.

 The Node Resource Manager (NRM) is a node-local userspace client-server daemon for managing your scientific applications.
 NRM: